 Web applications with sensitive data

-Checking the organization’s resilience to social engineering, phishing, and other kinds of attack,
+Checking the organization’s resilience to social engineering, phishing, and other kinds of attacks

 At Packetlabs, we take the time to understand every in-scope component and its role in the overall system tested.
-We custom tailor our approach to each environment we assess, which makes us unique from our competitors.
+We custom tailor our approach to each environment we assess, making us unique from our competitors.

 3. Methodology and Approach

-Often, firms will try to commoditize security testing through performing automated testing, with little benefit to the client.
-Our methodology only begins with automated testing.
+Often, firms will try to commoditize security testing by performing automated testing, which provides little benefit to the client.
+Our methodology only begins with automated testing (5%) but also includes manual testing (95%).
 Just as people, not computers, create computer threats, people, not computers, need to penetrate systems and discover vulnerabilities.
 Automated pen tests can only go so far in uncovering high-risk vulnerabilities; this is why it is critical to ensure that what you are paying for includes manual testing methodologies.
 Packetlab’s pen testers are always digging deeper to uncover vulnerabilities that may have been overlooked.

 4. Tester’s Skills and Experience

-Be aware that conventional penetration testing may just be ticking items off a check box.
-Choose a penetration testing firm that offers more than automated testing.
+Be aware that conventional penetration testing may just be ticking items off a checklist.
+Choose a penetration testing firm that offers more than automated testing or a simple VA scan.
 A valuable penetration test goes beyond running a penetration software application.
-A comprehensive penetration test requires human judgment, analysis, decision-making.
-We have advanced quite a bit when it comes to automation technology; however, a human with a deep understanding of cybersecurity challenges and development will beat out a penetration testing application every single time.
+A comprehensive penetration test requires human judgment, analysis, and decision-making.
+We have advanced quite a bit in automation technology; however, a human with a deep understanding of cybersecurity challenges and development will beat out a penetration testing application every single time.
 That’s why it’s crucial to select a cybersecurity company with skilled and experienced testers who can identify hard-to-find vulnerabilities and weaknesses that conventional testing misses.